-Employee Discount, if any, may be offered to Eligible Employees bidding in the Employee Reservation Portion, respectively.
+Employee Discount, was offered to Eligible Employees bidding in the Employee Reservation Portion, respectively.
 Eligible Employees bidding in the Employee Reservation Portion respectively at the Cut-Off Price have to ensure payment at the Cap Price, less Employee Discount, as applicable, at the time of making a Bid.